wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-advanced-formulas-powerapps/includes/2-math-operation.md

 ## Counting functions

 Counting functions are used to compute the number of records in a table of data based on criteria.
-They are often used to provide visual indicators back to the user.
+They’re often used to provide visual indicators back to the user.

 For example, you could use CountIf(TasksTable, Complete = "No") to count